Adam Cole: All Elite Wrestling (2021–present)

+Reunion with The Elite (2021–2022)

-On September 5, 2021, Cole made his debut for All Elite Wrestling (AEW) at the promotion's All Out pay-per-view, following the main event match by reuniting with former Bullet Club stablemates Kenny Omega and The Young Bucks (Matt Jackson and Nick Jackson), as well as joining their stable, The Elite, establishing himself as a heel in the process.
+On September 5, 2021, Cole made his surprise debut for All Elite Wrestling (AEW) at the promotion's All Out pay-per-view, following the main event match by reuniting with former Bullet Club stablemates Kenny Omega and The Young Bucks (Matt Jackson and Nick Jackson), as well as joining their stable, The Elite, establishing himself as a heel in the process.
 In a post-All Out news conference, Cole stated that his decision to sign with AEW was "fairly easy", as he wanted to work with everyone at AEW "24/7" as well as being able to have full access to his Twitch stream, something that WWE would have restricted had he been promoted to the main roster.
-The decision also allowed him to work with real-life girlfriend Britt Baker, which was immediately acknowledged on his AEW Dynamite debut later that week when he threatened to beat up announcer Tony Schiavone over the latter's friendship with Baker.
-The following week on AEW Dynamite, Cole made his in-ring debut, defeating Frankie Kazarian.
-At AEW Grand Slam on Rampage, Cole would team with The Young Bucks to defeat the team of Christian Cage, Jungle Boy and Luchasaurus.
-At Full Gear, Cole along with The Young Bucks would be defeated by Christian Cage, Jungle Boy and Luchasaurus in a falls count anywhere match.
+The decision also allowed him to work with real-life girlfriend Britt Baker, which was immediately acknowledged on his Dynamite debut later that week when he threatened to beat up announcer Tony Schiavone over the latter's friendship with Baker.
+The following week on Dynamite, Cole made his in-ring debut, defeating Frankie Kazarian.
+At Grand Slam on Rampage, Cole would team with The Young Bucks to defeat the team of Christian Cage, Jungle Boy and Luchasaurus.
+At Full Gear, Cole along with The Young Bucks would be defeated by Cage, Jungle Boy and Luchasaurus in a falls count anywhere match.

 In November, Cole, alongside The Young Bucks and Bobby Fish, began a feud with Orange Cassidy and Best Friends.
 On the Holiday Bash special episode of Dynamite on December 22, Cole defeated Cassidy after an interference from the debuting Kyle O'Reilly, reuniting with Cole and Fish.
-The following week on New Year's Smash edition of Dynamite, they defeated Orange Cassidy and Best Friends.
+The following week on New Year's Smash episode of Dynamite, they defeated Orange Cassidy and Best Friends.
 On the January 19 episode of Dynamite, Cole and Britt Baker defeated Cassidy and Kris Statlander in a mixed tag team match, scoring another victory on Cassidy.
 The following week, at the Beach Break special episode of Dynamite on January 26, Cassidy defeated Cole in a Lights Out that involved appearances from Best Friends, The Young Bucks, Bobby Fish and Danhausen.
-On the February 19 edition of Dynamite, Cole confronted AEW World Champion "Hangman" Adam Page, after the latter's title match against Lance Archer.
+On the February 16 episode of Dynamite, Cole confronted AEW World Champion "Hangman" Adam Page, after the latter's title match against Lance Archer.
 The following week, Cole challenged Page to a title match at Revolution, a match he would lose.
 Cole would receive a rematch against Page for the title on the April 15 episode of Rampage in a Texas Deathmatch, which Cole would once again lose.